andrewbt/geotrellis-site/docs/tutorials/webservice/spray.rst

     def rootRoute = pingRoute ~ pongRoute
   }

-What we create with Spray is an tree of objects, called `directives`__, that behaves much like a decision tree.
-When a request comes in it is handed to the root object, ``rootRoute`` , which decides whether its a partial match, pass it on, it's no match, reject and pass it to the next node on the same level, or it's a complete, generate a response.
-Routes are aggregated using the ``~`` operator as we see happening with ``rootRoute``.
+What we create with Spray is a tree of objects, called `directives`__, that behaves much like a decision tree.
+When a request comes in it is handed to the root object, ``rootRoute``, which will decide what to do with the request.
+If the request is a partial match, ``rootRoute`` will pass it on; if the request is not a match, it will reject it and pass it to the next node on the same level; or if the response is complete, ``rootRoute`` will generate a response.
+Routes are aggregated using the ``~`` operator as we see happening with ``rootRoute`` in the code above.
 You can read more about this on the `spray documentation site`__.

 __ http://spray.io/documentation/1.1-SNAPSHOT/spray-routing/key-concepts/directives/
 __ http://spray.io/documentation/1.2.0/spray-routing/key-concepts/routes/